Types of Personal Guarantees

 It's true that there is such a thing as a "bad boy" guarantee, but since it is typically written into a limited personal guarantee, it's not really its own type of personal guarantee.

 That said, it's still important to understand and be aware of.
-A "bad boy" guarantee essentially turns a limited personal guarantee into an unlimited guarantee if the guarantor does something illegal or unethical like:
+A "bad boy" guarantee often converts a limited personal guarantee into an unlimited guarantee if the guarantor does something illegal or unethical like:

 - Misappropriating funds